irudayaalen/SQL-PROJECTS/README.md

 SELECT COUNT(*) AS TotalStudents
 FROM Students;

-# 13. Find the Average Credits per Course
-Calculate the average number of credits for all courses.
+# 13. Calculate the average number of credits for all courses.

 SELECT AVG(Credits) AS AverageCredits
 FROM Courses;

-# 14. Find the Maximum and Minimum Credits of Courses
-Get the maximum and minimum number of credits among courses.
+# 14. Get the maximum and minimum number of credits among courses.

 SELECT MAX(Credits) AS MaxCredits, MIN(Credits) AS MinCredits FROM Courses;